Zwicken: Play

 The aim is to win as many tricks as possible.
-After the dealer has been decided, taking account of any 'hop' or 'jump' as described above, he antes 3 chips to the pot and deals 2 cards to each player, turns the next for trumps and then deals a third card to each player.
+After the dealer has been decided, taking account of any 'hop' or 'jump' as described above, he antes 3 chips to the pot and deals 2 cards to each player, turns the next for trump and then deals a third card to each player.
 At this point, beginning with forehand, players may exchange up to 3 cards with the talon or announce that they will "pass" and drop out of the current deal.
 Forehand leads to the first trick.
 Players must follow suit if possible, otherwise must trump and must head the trick if they can.
 The winner is the player with the most tricks.

 Scoring

 Players earn a third of the pot for each trick taken.
 In addition a player is gezwickt (i.e. has lost) and pays a basic stake if: